 MASTER THE LUNG

-Timpel Enlight 1800 is a novel, non invasive and radiation-free equipment for bedside monitoring of the lung in intensive care units, operating rooms, or pulmonary labs.
-Providing real-time and intuitive images of ventilation distribution within the lung, it allows prompt diagnosis of harmful lung heterogeneities, like lung collapse, lung overdistension, or asynchronous lung filling.
+Timpel Enlight 1800 is a novel, non invasive and radiation-free equipment for bedside assessment of the lung in intensive care units and operating rooms.
+Providing real-time and intuitive images of ventilation distribution within the lung, it allows prompt diagnosis of lung heterogeneities, like lung collapse, lung overdistension, or asynchronous lung filling.
 A careful assessment of the potential to reverse lung collapse can be easily obtained.
-It also allows the quick diagnosis of a life-threatening pneumothorax, a selective intubation, or an excessive tidal volume.
+It also allows the quick diagnosis of pneumothorax, selective intubation, or an excessive tidal volume.